 Intuitively, we motivate the use of such regularization as follows: a uniform prior encourages a partition of the environment into similar sized parts.
-Segmenting the state space into abstract states, or regions, turns our original large MDP into a set of smaller sub-problems restricted to the pre-image of each abstract state.
-From a divide and conquer perspective, we would prefer these problems to be approximately the same size.
-Otherwise, we may end up with very large abstract states, in which computing the seemingly local options between pairs of abstract states is just as hard as solving the original task.
+Segmenting the state space into abstract states turns our original large MDP into a set of smaller sub-problems restricted to the pre-image of each abstract state.
+From a divide and conquer perspective, we would prefer these problems to be approximately the same size; otherwise, we may end up with very large abstract states, in which computing the seemingly local options between them is just as hard as solving the original task.

-To minimize~\eqref{eq:LH}, the Gumbel-Softmax allows us to sample from the distribution while still backpropogating through it.
-We qualitatively verify in Appendix~\ref{app:ablation-FourRooms} that this is necessary, and that treating $\phi$ as a classifier using simple softmax activation is insufficient for learning a useful abstraction.
+To minimize Eq.~\ref{eq:LH}, the Gumbel-Softmax allows us to sample from the distribution while still backpropagating through it.
+We qualitatively verify in Appendix~\ref{app_sec:ablation_fourrooms} that this is necessary, and that treating $\phi$ as a classifier using simple softmax activation is insufficient.